PayString/rfcs/src/spec/payid-easy-checkout.md

 The PayID Easy Checkout Protocol is a minimal protocol that allows a recipient (e.g., an online merchant or a charity) to request a payment from a payer using only the payer's PayID as defined in [PAYID-URI][].
-Implementations of the protocol require little to no server-side engineering efforts, while creating a seamless and uniform user experience for payers.
+Implementations of this protocol require little to no server-side engineering efforts, while creating a seamless and uniform user experience for payers.

-The main focus of the Protocol is on PayID Easy Checkout Discovery, which defines how a PayID Easy Checkout Client can use a PayID to retrieve a PayID Easy Checkout URL which represents a resource that the payer's digital wallet can use to initiate a payment to the merchant.
+The main focus of the protocol is on PayID Easy Checkout Discovery, which defines how a PayID Easy Checkout Client can use a PayID to retrieve a PayID Easy Checkout URL which represents a resource that the payer's digital wallet can use to initiate a payment to the merchant.